mikeric/rivets/_harp/sections/getting-started.md

-You can grab the latest stable release [here](/dist/rivets.min.js) or install using the package manager of your choice — we currently maintain releases on bower, component, npm and jam.
+You can grab the latest stable release [here](/dist/rivets.min.js) or install using the package manager of your choice &mdash; we currently maintain releases on bower, component, npm and jam.

 ```bash
 bower install rivets